 Soft blues offset by white trims are the essential Hamptons colour palette.
-These colours also create a a fresh, relxaed to suit the Queensland lifestyle.
+These colours also create a fresh, relaxed to suit the Queensland lifestyle.

 Quality over quantity

-This home in Coorparoo is clad in Linea weathboard for a classic Hamptons look.
-The strong horizontal lines also reference a classic Queenslander look.
+This home in Coorparoo is clad in Linea weatherboard for a classic Hamptons look.
+The strong horizontal lines also reference a classic Queenslander style.

 As with the outside, less is also more when it comes to interiors.
 Rather than worrying about what’s on trend, look for classic pieces – from cabinetry and lighting to tapware and door handles – that will stand the test of time.